bdougie/webpack-zero/README.md

     (new World).hello();

-You will see that there were no issues when working and the code was bundled successfully.
+You will see that there were no issues reported to the console and the code was bundled successfully.
 There are some browsers and environments that cannot not use the latest JavaScript.
 This is where we can use a babel-loader.

     npm install babel-loader babel-preset-env -D